-Submission Text Response assessment of large-scale developments on sites where there are no previously recorded monuments (Framework and Principles for the Protection of the Archaeological Heritage - Published by Dúchas The Heritage Service).
-Similarly, contained within the areas that are to be the focus of consultation period.
-The existing County and Town and Environs Development Plans already include various provisions relating to the protection of cultural heritage including archaeological heritage, both terrestrial and underwater.
-Variations to the DP are riverine environments.
+assessment of large-scale developments on sites where there are no previously recorded monuments (Framework and Principles for the Protection of the Archaeological Heritage - Published by Dúchas The Heritage Service).

+Similarly, contained within the areas that are to be the focus of Variations to the DP are riverine environments.
 These may contain known and previously unknown underwater archaeological heritage that should be considered in any appropriate assessment to inform the DP.
 Sites can include fortifications with associated slipways, quays, etc., wrecks, fishtraps, lakeside dwellings, fording points, clapper bridges, more substantial bridges, causeways, logboats, singular sites such as rock cut platforms and steps, and of course artefactual material associated with sites or as individual depositions in underwater environments.

-It is the policy of The Heritage &amp; Planning Division and the Underwater Archaeology Unit that proposed developments, due to their location, size, or nature, that may have implications for the archaeological heritage should be subject to archaeological assessment.
+It is the policy of The Heritage & Planning Division and the Underwater Archaeology Unit that proposed developments, due to their location, size, or nature, that may have implications for the archaeological heritage should be subject to archaeological assessment.
 This should be included in the DP, either as an update to the SEA or as part of any EIS and Flood Risk Management Assessment.
 Developments can include those that are located at or close to an archaeological monument or site, those that are extensive in terms of area (1/2 hectare or more) or length (1 kilometre or more), those that may impact the underwater environment (marine, intertidal/foreshore, riverine or lacustrine) and developments that require an Environmental Impact Statement.
-Archaeological heritage includes: National Monuments in the ownership or care of the State or Local Authority; it shall be noted that these will have Consent requirements and will need to be addressed directly with the National Monuments Service in this regard.
-Archaeological and Architectural monuments/sites in the Record of Monuments and Places.
-Monuments in the Register of Historic Monuments Zones of Archaeological Potential in Historic Towns Underwater Archaeological Heritage, including Historic Wrecks Previously unknown and unrecorded archaeological sites (including subsurface elements with no visible surface remains and potential sites underwater in rivers, lakes or the sea, that can include wharves, jetties, quays, piers, fish traps, anchorages, bridges, fording points, rockcut steps or sea caves) Potential sites located in the vicinity of large complexes of site or monuments Present or former wetlands, unenclosed land, rivers or lakes, reclaimed areas, or the inter-tidal zone.
+Archaeological heritage includes:

+- National Monuments in the ownership or care of the State or Local Authority; it shall be noted that these will have Consent requirements and will need to be addressed directly with the National Monuments Service in this regard. - Archaeological and Architectural monuments/sites in the Record of Monuments and Places. - Monuments in the Register of Historic Monuments - Zones of Archaeological Potential in Historic Towns - Underwater Archaeological Heritage, including Historic Wrecks - Previously unknown and unrecorded archaeological sites (including subsurface elements with no visible surface remains and potential sites underwater in rivers, lakes or the sea, that can include wharves, jetties, quays, piers, fish traps, anchorages, bridges, fording points, rockcut steps or sea cayes) - Potential sites located in the vicinity of large complexes of site or monuments - Present or former wetlands, unenclosed land, rivers or lakes, reclaimed areas, or the inter-tidal zone.